na12081997/vprofile-project/README.md

-# Continuous Integration Java Project with Jenkins
+# End to End Continuous Integration - Continous Deployment of Java Project using Jenkins and docker

+# Continuous Integration using Jenkins - Java

 ## Tools Used
 - **IDE:** Visual Studio Code